-The tour includes a panoramic bus view of Piazza della Repubblica and Piazza del Popolo, a guided tour into to Vatican Museum.
-And a visit of the Gallery of the Tapestries and the Gallery of the Geographical Maps.
+You can book the Hop on hop off rome tour, a panoramic Rome bus tour to enjoy all the beauty of Rome: Piazza della Repubblica and Piazza del Popolo, a guided tour into to Vatican Museum, a visit of the Gallery of the Tapestries and the Gallery of the Geographical Maps.
 Next the tour continues in the famous Sistine Chapel, with its magnificent fresco of the Last Judgement by Michelangelo.

 Indoor Esquilino Market

 The Esquilino Market represent the multiethnic part of Rome, similiar to Chinatown.
 It’s an indoor market divided into two parts: one reserved for food and other for clothing and fabrics.

 Here you can buy food and spices from all over the world!